awsdocs/aws-glue-developer-guide/doc_source/vpc-endpoints-s3.md

 1. In the left navigation pane, choose **Endpoints**\.

-1. Choose **Create Endpoint**, and follow the steps to create an Amazon S3 endpoint in your VPC\.
+1. Choose **Create Endpoint**, and follow the steps to create an Amazon S3 VPC endpoint of type Gateway\.